 - 2 best Original Polaroid cameras for travel

 *This post contains affiliate links.
 If you click on a link and make a purchase, I may make a commission, at no extra cost to you.
 Thank you for supporting Endless Distances!

-Why you should use a travel polaroid camera
+Why you should travel with a polaroid camera

 Polaroids are just fun.
-There really isn’t much more to it than that.
 They give you an opportunity to go back in time, to slow down, to change your perspective, and to PLAY!

-In case you need more reasons to take a travel polaroid camera on your next trip, here are a few:
+Reasons to take a travel polaroid camera on your next trip:

-- A polaroid photo is the perfect travel takeaway – there is no better souvenir!
+- A polaroid photo is the perfect travel souvenir

-- Polaroid photos bring travel into your home.
-String some up above your desk or bed to create lovely decor.
+- Bring travel into your home.
+String some up above your desk or bed – this is the fairy light string I use!

 - You can see a city through creative and new angles – especially on a polaroid city tour!